‘Living here will make you fat’ – do we need a neighbourhoods health warning?

 food resources (supermarkets, greengrocers, rapid-food restaurants);

-leisure interest sources (gyms, swimming pools, park space); and
+leisure interest sources (gyms, swimming pools, park space), and

-Pretty, neighborhoodobesogenic” become no longer related to BMI of citizens.
+Pretty, neighborhoodobesogenic” become no longer related to the BMI of citizens.
 It seems different factors may be at play.

 Supermarkets and shelf space